 And it only gets cooler from here!
-Here are 5 new, better ways for you to implement AI into your email marketing strategy today and 5 awesome AI tools that will make it a breeze.
+Here are 7 new, better ways for you to run AI-powered email marketing campaigns nearly effortlessly.

 It’s not a big secret that artificial intelligence is becoming more and more helpful when it comes to copywriting in email marketing.
 And it goes way beyond its ability to write catchy subject lines!